 - A special verdict indicating the percentage of negligence attributable to each party.3

-As long as your shared fault is 50% or less, the judge will then reduce your damage award by the percentage of the accident attributable to you.
+As long as your fault is 50% or less, the judge will then reduce your damages award by the percentage of the accident attributable to you.

 Example: Carrie and Delilah are involved in a car accident that causes $100,000 in property damage to Carrie.
 Carrie sues Delilah.
 The jury decides that Carrie’s negligence contributed to the accident and that she is 25% at fault while Delia is 75% at fault.